-It is a rapid and intense Onset of withdrawal symptoms initiated by a medication.
+It is a rapid and intense Onset of a withdrawal syndrome initiated by a medication.
 In the case of Buprenorphine, because it has a higher binding strength at the opioid receptor, it competes for the receptor, "kicks off" and replaces existing opioids.
 If a significant amount of opioids are expelled from the receptors and replaced, the opioid physically dependent patient will feel the rapid loss of the opioid effect, initiating withdrawal symptoms.

-More precisely, precipitated withdrawal can occur when an antagonist (or partial agonist, such as Buprenorphine) is administered to a patient who is physically dependent on full agonist opioids.
-Due to the high affinity but low intrinsic activity of Buprenorphine at the $\mu$ -receptor, the partial agonist displaces full agonist opioids from the $\mu$ -receptors, but activates the receptor to a lesser degree than full agonists which results in a net decrease in agonist effect, thereby precipitating withdrawal.
+More precisely, precipitated withdrawal can occur when an antagonist (or partial agonist, such as Buprenorphine) is administered to a patient physically dependent on full agonist opioids.
+Due to the high

-Full Agonist Opioid.
-Perfect receptor fit.
-Maximum intrinsic activity (opiate effect).
+Full Agonist Opioid. intrinsic activity (opiate effect).